sopechris/goodbad/notes.md

 ---

-## Phase 3: Psychology Texts
+### Psychology Texts

 For psychology, I selected 15 foundational works representing the main schools of thought.
 I downloaded these one by one from Project Gutenberg in plain text format.
 These texts were generally easier to clean, so I applied the adapted pipeline and stored the results in CSV files for downstream processing.

 ---

-## Trial Run: First RAG Prototype
+### Trial Run: First Prototype

-With the philosophy dataset cleaned and ready, I ran a first trial of a Retrieval-Augmented Generation model using only this data.
-This proof-of-concept demonstrated the viability of the approach before scaling to include religious and psychological texts.
+With the philosophy dataset cleaned and ready, I ran a first trial.
+Mi idea was to first do an analysis to see how good the datasets were, and if they aligned with what I expected.
+Philosophy seems to get ideas straight, but concluded religion needs to be further cleaned (not ready for use), didn't try psychology.
+Did some further analysis in analysis.ipynb, and plotted the data using PCA and other techniques.

-First RAG with overall embeddings, not with per school tokenization.
+First try of concept with overall embeddings, not with per school tokenization.
 See if it works, if yes, continue with per school tokenization.
-    Seems to work, I also added in religion, and concluded religion needs to be further cleaned (not ready for use).
+    Seems to work.

 ---

-## Trial Run: First Streamlit Prototype if possible
+### Trial Run: First Streamlit Prototype if possible

+Got the first streamlit prototype up and running (upgraded logo1.png for greater quality and did some designing).
+A bit slow when loading the page, but pretty fast afterwards.

 ---